AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // can be thought of as fragments to build the entity
 // & then return the same.
 The arguments are variadic,
-// which means passing zero arguments will compile fine. func New(opts ...OptionFunc) *entity {
+// which means passing zero arguments will compile fine.
+//
+// NOTE:
+// Why variadic functional parameters?
+// This follows open-close principle which allows us to
+// extend the New() with unforeseen parameters without
+// modifying the New()'s signature.
+Remember modification
+// here means **breaking users** i.e. callers, dependent
+// code, etc.
+func New(opts ...OptionFunc) *entity {
   var e entity
   for _, o := range opts {